ingebrigtfb/ai-trex-runner/README.md

-# T-Rex Runner Game
+# DINO DASH 🦖💨

-A fun and engaging T-Rex Runner game built with React and TypeScript, inspired by Chrome's offline dinosaur game!
+**An Epic Dinosaur Runner Adventure** built with React and TypeScript, inspired by Chrome's offline dinosaur game!

 ## 🎮 Game Features